alanoursland/tr_xor/notes/related_topics.md

 ## Potential Connections to Existing Research Areas

-The "Prototype Surface Learning Theory" has clear ties to **prototype learning**, **geometric interpretations of neural networks**, and **distance metric learning**.
+The prototype surface theory has clear ties to **prototype learning**, **geometric interpretations of neural networks**, and **distance metric learning**.
 Beyond these, it could intersect with or offer new perspectives on several other research domains:

 ### **1. Core Connections**